eliasson/markuseliasson.se/content/article/defining-the-sequence-language.md

 +++
-Categories = ["Software Development", "Code"] Description = "Defining a language requires you first need to consider the semantics and then the syntax.
-Even for a tiny language such as Sequence it is an iterative process where the definition was changed multiple times early on."
+Categories = ["Software Development", "Code"] Description = "Even a tiny language as Sequnce requires a careful and iterative process, you need to consider both the semantics and the synatax."
-Tags = ["Software Development", "Sequence", "DSL"] date = "2018-04-19T14:55:00+01:00"
+Tags = ["Software Development", "Sequence", "DSL"] date = "2018-08-16T12:00:00+00:00"
-title = "Defining a language"
+title = "Defining the Sequence language"
-draft = true
 +++

 When discussing languages, especially computer language, I have noticed that people often start with expressing their view on syntax and grammar.
 Just like it is easy to have opinions about the appearance of an application, they are both _user interfaces_.
-What is far more important is the semantics, what the language allows to be expressed.
+What is far more important is the _semantics_, what the language allows to be expressed.
 I do not think look and feel or syntax is superficial - it is still very important, but second to semantics.

 ### Start with the semantics